warrendeveyra/TcgPlaceholderGen/README.md

 ### Gemini API Key

-To use AI-powered placeholder generation:
+To use AI-powered binder recommendations:

 1. Get a free API key from [Google AI Studio](https://aistudio.google.com/)
 2. Open the app and click the ⚙️ Settings icon